USEPA/AMET/docs/AMET_Users_Guide_v1.md

 The contents of the remaining sections of the User's guide are listed below.

-- Â  Section 2 describes the overall directory structure of the AMET installation.
+-   Section 2 describes the overall directory structure of the AMET installation.

 -   Section 3 gives instructions on how to configure the R configuration files.